007Oara/alx-low_level_programming/0x00-hello_world/README.md

-A readne that contain all the description to all the course
+A readme that contain all the description to all the course Task 0